 Cook the glass noodles

-Prep the stir-fry ingredients
+Prep the stir-fry vegetables

 - Trim the root ends from the scallions; cut the scallions on the diagonal into 2-inch lengths.

-- Remove the stem, ribs, and seeds from the bell pepper; thinly slice the pepper.
+- Remove the stem, ribs, and seeds from the bell pepper.
+Thinly slice the pepper.

 Sear the steak; cook the stir-fry